Is equity release a good idea? Understanding the pros and cons

 Lifetime Mortgages are designed to last for your lifetime with repayment usually coming after you die or enter long-term care.
 You will have the option to repay early, but there might be early repayment charges (ERCs).

-These ERCs can be high but will usually reduce on a sliding scale over time.
+These ERCs can be high but some lenders will reduce them on a sliding scale over time.
 If you’re likely to repay in the future, speak with your adviser about products with fixed and defined charges.
 With this feature, you’ll know exactly how much you would have to pay in each year after receiving the money.

 Your beneficiaries might still have to pay Inheritance Tax

-Your estate might still have to pay IHT if you choose to make a cash gift with equity release.
-Inheritance Tax (IHT) may be due if you die within seven years and your estate is over a certain threshold.
+If you choose to make a cash gift with equity release the person receiving the gift may need to pay Inheritance Tax (IHT) in the future.
+For example, it might be due if you die within seven years of making the gift and your estate is over a certain threshold.

 How to find out if equity release is right for you

 Are you interested in what equity release could do for you?
 Discover more on the pros and cons by speaking with an expert adviser.
 Royal London Equity Release Advisers can help you check the role of property wealth in your retirement plans.
-They can also compare hundreds of products from across the market.
+They can also compare a variety of products and features from across the whole market.

 You can also rest assured that if equity release isn’t right for you, they will tell you.